 Our Team in Armenia

 Board of Directors

-The role of the Board of Directors in the U.S. is to support the initiation, facilitation, and nurturing of sustainable economic development initiatives in Armenia.
+The role of the all-volunteer Board of Directors in the U.S. is to support the initiation, facilitation, and nurturing of sustainable economic development initiatives in Armenia.

 HDIF's producer partners represent the skills and talent that make our products exceptional.
 Our artisans use techniques that have been handed down for generations to make beautiful and flawless handicrafts.